International conference on Physics of Light–Matter Coupling in Nanostructures: Editions

 The International Conference on Physics of Light–Matter Coupling in Nanostructures started in 2000 in Saint-Nectaire, France.
 The 14th edition was held as PLMCN14 instead of PLMCN13.
 The next issue in 2015 was held as PLMCN2014 instead of PLMCN15.
-The next issue after that was, confusingly, labelled as both PLMCN2015 and PLMCN16.
-The next conference, PLMCN17, reverted to the traditional labelling but now in sync with the edition number.
+The next issue after that was, confusingly, labeled as both PLMCN2015 and PLMCN16.
+The next conference, PLMCN17, reverted to the traditional labeling but now in sync with the edition number.
+The pattern broke again with PLMCN2020 for the 21st edition which was held online due to the COVID-19 pandemic, instead of in Clermont-Ferrand as initially planned.
+No conference was scheduled for 2021, to avoid holding another PLMCN online, and thus, the PLMCN22 in Cuba got back in sync, this time both with the year (2022) and the edition number (22th).